 I am always cold so I wanted another layer as a just-in-case option and I was glad I did.
 I used my fleece vest probably 35% of the time, usually at night or in the mornings.
 My husband did not need it and my mother-in-law rarely used hers.
 I would put this down as an optional item for those of you that are warm-blooded or going in the summer months.

 I brought a nylon down packable puffer jacket for its lightweight and warmth aspects.
 Even though I received mine as a gift, I had never used it before.
 Now I’ll be sure to bring it on all our trips!

 One negative about a jacket made of down is that you don’t want to get it wet.
 I just made sure to put my rain top on or coat off if it started to drizzle.

 Lightweight Rain Gear

-For the first few weeks, we thought we made a mistake bringing rain gear and then we were caught in the middle of one of the worst rain days for walking there ever was.
+For the first few weeks, we thought we made a mistake bringing rain gear for Camino de Santiago and then we were caught in the middle of one of the worst rain days for walking there ever was.
 The rain and wind were relentless and that’s when I realized how smart it is to have a top and bottom versus a raincoat that blows all over.